mRally2/Most-Wanted-Overhauled/README.md

       <li>Brand new bounty requirements for MW racers to improve the sense of progression.
 Now it has become a race to 10 million SP points</li>
       <li>Getting busted now decreses your total SP bounty with the amount you earned throughout the chase so be aware!</li>
       <li>Introducing a functional vehicle health damage system giving cop chases an edge</li>
+      <li>Start a new career while connected to Autolog all the time without getting the SP from your previous save overwrtten breaking the progression because of it</li>
       <li>Rear and front bumpers will fall off when damaged severely</li>
       <li>Both racer and cop AI will become vulnerable to spike strips</li>
       <li>New driving behavior when running on naked rims after spiked providing a more profound sense of damage</li>